Intel CEO plays down concerns about tech spending

 "We're getting awfully good reviews for our first phones," Otellini told investors at an annual Intel event.
 "We have ambitions; you'll see more announcements over time and very cool capabilities built into phones."

-Intel is heavily promoting a PC category it has dubbed ultrabooks, similar to Apple Inc's Macbook Air and offering some of the technological chic of the iPad and other tablets.
+Intel is heavily promoting a PC category it has dubbed ultrabooks, similar to Apple Inc's Macbook Air and offering some of the technological chic the iPad and other tablets epitomize.

 Major manufacturers like Asus and Hewlett Packard are launching ultrabooks, but some investors are concerned that the expensive components used in them, such as solid-state drives, make them too pricey for many consumers.